eunid/netID-docs/docs/sso/index.md

     https://broker.netid.de/authorize?response_type=code&client_id=[clientID]&redirect_uri=[redirect_uri]&scope=openid&claims=%7B%22userinfo%22%3A%7B%22birthdate%22%3A%7B%22essential%22%3Atrue%7D%2C%22gender%22%3A%7B%22essential%22%3Atrue%7D%2C%22given_name%22%3A%7B%22essential%22%3Atrue%7D%2C%22family_name%22%3A%7B%22essential%22%3Atrue%7D%7D%7D
     ```

-### Token
+### Token Endpoint

-Token requests are carried out after the callback to the client in order to exchange the code provided for an access token for the userinfo endpoint.
+Token requests are carried out after the callback to the client in order to exchange the code provided for an *access token* for the UserInfo Endpoint as well as the *id token*.
 It is absolutely necessary that the code used remains unmodified.

 The netID Broker endpoint for token requests is <https://broker.netid.de/token>.
 Credentials need to be provided via basic authentication